DashAISoftware/DashAI/.github/PULL_REQUEST_TEMPLATE.md

 ## Changes

 <!--
-Indicate the changes/fixes that you want to merge.
+Indicate the changes/fixes that you want to merge - Required.

 - Bug 1
 - Bug 2